namitoyokota/namitoyokota/venminder/standups.md

 - Will get started on 2023

 ### 1/3/24
-- Worked on 2020 and wrapped that up
+- Worked on 2020 and wrapped that up - PR is ready for review

 ### 1/2/24
 - Started looking into the rich text editor improvements - 2256